Axolotls are a species of salamander found only in a small region of Mexico near Mexico City.

 Leucistic axolotls are a translucent white with shiny gold flecks, red or pink gills, and dark brown or black eyes.
 They are very rare in the wild because they are easily spotted by predators, but are one of the most common and beautiful morphs in captivity.

-This species look very similar to albinos, but albinos have red eyes.
+This species looks very similar to albinos, but albinos have red eyes.

 Leucism is caused by a mutation that results in fewer melanocytes being produced in the skin.
 Because melanocytes produce melanin, a dark pigment, axolotls with this mutation do not have the same patterns as the wild-type morph.